unocps/unocps.github.io/_teaching/2022-fall-teaching-1.md

 ### Supplemental materials
 * The online book [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/) by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau (indicated by OSTEP; this book is available for purchase at the site above if you prefer a print copy)
-* Tanenbaum and Woodhull, Operating Systems: Design and Implementation (3rd edition), Prentice-Hall (2006)
+* Tanenbaum and Woodhull, Operating Systems: Design and Implementation (3rd edition), Prentice-Hall (2006) (indicated by OSDI)

 ## Get Odin account
 You need to apply for an account at Odin: IS&T Core Linux Server to finish your programs.
 More details are shown below: